Hexham railway station: Facilities

 The station is staffed on a part-time basis.
 The station has two platforms, each of which has two self-service ticket machines (which accept card or contactless payment only), seating, waiting room, next train audio and visual displays and an emergency help point.
 Step-free access is available to both platforms, with platforms also linked by a barrow crossing (with assistance only) and footbridge.

 The station also contains retail and dining outlets, toilets and a taxi office.
 There is a small pay and display car park and cycle storage at the station.

 Hexham is part of the Northern Trains penalty fare network, meaning that a valid ticket or promise to pay notice is required prior to boarding the train.

 There is a bus stop and a taxi rank outside the station, with connections also available at the nearby Hexham Bus Station, which is located a short distance from the station at Loosing Hill.

 Services

-As of the December 2021 timetable change, there are three trains per hour between Newcastle and Hexham, two of which extend to Carlisle.
-During the evening and on Sunday, an hourly service operates between Newcastle and Carlisle via Hexham.
-Most trains continue to Nunthorpe via Hartlepool or Morpeth.
+As of the December 2023 timetable change, there are three trains per hour between Newcastle and Hexham, two of which extend to Carlisle.

+During the evenings and on Sundays, an hourly service operates between Newcastle and Carlisle.
+Many trains continue to Nunthorpe, via Hartlepool (those that start/finish here) or Morpeth.
 All services are operated by Northern Trains.